 One of the men charged with Paul Costello's death executes plea deal

-MARSHALL COUNTY, Ind. -- Maeson Coffin has reportedly executed a plea agreement with the law office of Nelson Chipman.
+MARSHALL COUNTY, Ind. -- Maeson Coffin has accepted a plea agreement for charges related to the death of Paul Costello.

-Last Wednesday Gauvin Monaghan was sentenced to 65 years in prison for the murder of Paul Costello.
+Last Wednesday Gauvin Monaghan was sentenced to 65 years in prison for the murder of Costello.

 Costello's body was found inside a plastic drum on his own property on November 5th, 2016.
 His hands and feet were bound and he had suffered multiple skull and facial fractures.